MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Instantiate the WidgetProvider class from main

-AAdd the header that defines the WidgetProvider class to the includes at the top of your app's `main.cpp` file.
+Add the header that defines the **WidgetProvider** class to the includes at the top of your app's `main.cpp` file.

 ```cpp
 // main.cpp